Cardi B: 2021–2024: Standalone singles and other ventures

 Cardi B appeared as a surprise performer at the New York City shows of SZA and GloRilla's tours: the SOS Tour and Anyways, Life's Great Tour, in early 2023.
 In April, she served as one of three headliners of the inaugural Rolling Loud Thailand festival in Pattaya, along with Travis Scott and Chris Brown.
 In June, she featured on "Put It on da Floor Again", the remix to rapper Latto's "Put It on da Floor".
 It peaked at number 13 on the Hot 100, becoming Cardi's 20th top-twenty single.
 On June 4, Cardi B headlined the 2023 Summer Jam festival in Elmont, New York. ln July, she featured on "Point Me 2", the remix to drill rapper FendiDa Rappa's single "Point Me to the Slut's".
 Later that month, she collaborated with Offset on two tracks of his second solo album, Set It Off (2023): "Freaky" and "Jealousy".
 The latter was released as the lead single of the record; it samples Three 6 Mafia's "Jealous Ass Bitches".
 On September 8, 2023, Cardi released "Bongos" featuring Megan Thee Stallion, which marks the pair's second collaboration after "WAP" (2020).
 The music video, directed by Tanu Muino, cost over $2 million.
 "Bongos" reached number 14 in the US.
 Cardi led the 2023 BET Hip Hop Awards nominations with 21 Savage, with twelve each.
-She reprised her voice role as Sharki B for the children's animated film, Baby Shark's Big Movie!, in which ch she appeared alongside Offset and their two children.
+She reprised her voice role as Sharki B for the children's animated film, Baby Shark's Big Movie!, in which she appeared alongside Offset and their two children.
 It premiered in December on Paramount+ and Nickelodeon.
 Cardi B co-headlined TikTok's inaugural In the Mix festival on December 10 in Mesa, Arizona, which was released as a concert special on Disney+ and Hulu on December 15.
 She performed at the Fontainebleau Miami Beach, accompanied by DJ Gryffin, on December 31, 2023, which aired live for the 2024 edition of Dick Clark's New Year's Rockin' Eve.